TimiBorisov/VSCode-GitHub-HTML-Testing/README.md

  I added the index.html file to the staging area of the Git repository using the command git add index.html.

 #5 Committing Changes:
- With the command git commit -m "Add initial version of index.html", I committed the added HTML file to the repository with a meaningful commit message.
+ With the command git commit -m "index.html", I committed the added HTML file to the repository with a meaningful commit message.

 #6 Creation of GitHub Repository: